Maxwell fish eye for polarized light: Concluding remarks

+The standard Maxwell fisheye profile does not ensure closed ray trajectories for polarized photons (the only exception are linearly polarized photons corresponding to the $s=0$ spin stat), while the closeness of trajectories is the main property that is used in perfect imaging and cloaking phenomena.
+In this paper, we suggested the deformation of the Maxwell fisheye profile which ensures the closeness of the trajectories of the ray trajectories for the polarized photons.
+We examined the properties of the deformed profile and have shown that the main difference between the cases of polarized and non-polarized photons is observed at the vicinity of wave and geometrical optics border $s\lambda_0/r_0\sim 1$.

+Proposed modification scheme is applicable for any isotropic refraction index $n(r)$.
+Namely, to preserve the qualitative properties of scalar wave trajectories for the propagating polarized light, we should replace it with the modified index $n^s(r)$ which is the solution (with respect to $p$) of the following equation: \be p=\frac{1}{\lambdabar_0} n\left(\sqrt{r^2+\frac{s^2}{p^2}}\right),\quad\Rightarrow\quad p=n^s(r), \ee where $s$ is polarization of light.
+The proposed deformation preserves the additional symmetries of the system (if any), and thus, guarantees the closeness of trajectories of polarized light.

+Seemingly, the suggested scheme could be extended to some non-isotropic, but integrable profiles as well.
+On the other hand, non-isotropic integrable profiles are not common objects in the present study, though they obviously can be constructed by the use of existing integrable models.
+For example, choosing a textbook integrable system, the two-center Coulomb problem \cite{arnold} and performing trivial canonical transformation \eqref{ct} we can construct (taking into account the expressions for constants of motion, see, e.g. \cite{2C}) anisotropic profile which could be interpreted as a superposition of two ``Maxwell fish eye" profiles.
+Furthermore, using the proposed scheme, we can construct ``polarized Maxwell double fish-eye" profile as well, starting from the ``two-center MICZ-Kepler problem" \cite{kno}, i.e. from the two-center Coulomb problem specified by the presence of magnetic monopoles located at the attraction centers.
+We hope to consider this problem elsewhere.

-\acknowledgements Authors acknowledge partial financial support from Armenian Committee of Science, project 20RF-023 (A.N., Zh.G.), and from the Russian Foundation of Basic Research grant 20-52-12003 (A. N.).
+\acknowledgements Authors acknowledge partial financial support from Armenian Committee of Science, projects 20RF-023 (A.N., Zh.G.), 21AG-1C062 and from the Russian Foundation of Basic Research grant 20-52-12003 (A. N.).
 This work was done within ICTP projects NT-04 and AF-04.